CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/backlog/(newer)/060/ReadMe.md

 Because this global scope/namespace is shared by all scripts loaded by our page, it's possible to have a "collision" - a situation where two different scripts define a variable or function by the same name in the global scope.
 Yes, we can protect our variable by making it a `const` if need be, but all that may do is "break" the other scripts.
 Effectively, the more global variables and functions we create, the more we are "polutting" the global namespace.
 And [polutting the global namespace](https://www.tutorialspoint.com/what-is-global-namespace-pollution-in-javascript) is generally a bad idea.

 The better practice is to *isolate our variables and functions* in a narrower scope - one that won't be impacted by external scripts.
+But how can we accomplish that?

+**JavaScript Modules** (introduced as part of ES6) are the best way to accomplish this.
+But if you can't use modules, there are other approaches.

+### In the Days of Old...

-One common way we can define our variables within a narrower "scope" is to create a "main" function that represents the "entry point" of our script.
+Here is another approach, from the days long before ES6 modules.
+In this approach, we define our variables within a narrower "scope".
+We create a "main" function that represents the "entry point" of our script.
 Any variables defined with a `let` or `const` inside that function will be **enclosed** in that function, effectively *hidden* from the global namespace.
 This concept is called ["closure"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) in JavaScript.

 ```js
 const main = function(loadedEvent) {